raul1991/git-hooks/README.md

 # git-hooks
-A list of hooks that I have or will make in future for my daily workflow
+A list of hooks that I have or will make in future for my daily development workflow

 ## Requirements

-	### Windows
+##### Windows

 	 	1. python
 	 	2. git bash

-	### Linux (not tested yet)
+##### Linux (not tested yet)
 	 	1. python

 ## Pre-Commit hook
-This commit will fire up when you type in the command `git commit`.
-I am using this hook to remove the whitespace errors if any, removing them and failing the commit allowing the user to add the now modified files again.
+This hook is fired up by GIT everytime you `commit`.
+Whenever you code contains white-spaces this hook would prevent it from going into the upstream branch and fix it for you.
+Your work after that would be just to add the "affected files" again into git.
 ### How to install

-Rename the file inside  `hooks/pre-commit.new.sample` to your `.git/hooks/pre-commit`
+Run this command -> `./init.sh`

 ## Tell me about it
 Put in your issues in [here](https://github.com/raul1991/git-hooks/issues "pre-commit hook")